 The choice of the coronagraph depends on the observing wavelength and inner working angle (see Tables in Sections 10.1 and 10.7).
+It was noted during commissioning that the starlight suppression capability of SPHERE, i.e. contrast, is at first order not dependent on the choice of coronagraph type (the wavefront correction sets the limit).
 Filter sets are detailed for IRDIS in Section 10.3 and for ZIMPOL in Section 10.8.
 For ZIMPOL please note the AO limiting magnitudes with the grey beam splitter is ~1.74 mag brighter than with the dichroic.
-Also note that the use of some filters and neutral densities (located in FW0) will result in additional instrumental polarization which cannot be calibrated using the polarization compensator.
+Also note that the use of some filters and neutral densities (located in FW0) will result in additional instrumental polarization, which cannot be calibrated using the polarization compensator.
 Therefore the use of filters and neutral densities in the FW0 filter wheel is not recommended for ZIMPOL polarimetric imaging modes.